"A fishin’ boat cap’n,” that’s the cheery reply you’d get if you were to ask our son what he wanted to be when he grew up.

-Soon after we found ourselves hittin’ the water nearly every weekend, from local lakes to some of the more popular landings in and around Orange County.
-Before long we were boarding cattle boats and setting sail for Catalina, driving down to San Diego for multi-day trips into Mexican waters, all of which was uncharted terrain for this inherent landsman.
-Which is why I felt it prudent to bone up on my seamanship by enrolling in a 12 week boating safety course.
-This, along with the fact that I was about to seal the deal on brand new 20’ Center Console.
+Soon thereafter we found ourselves hittin’ the water nearly every weekend, from local lakes to some of the more popular landings in and around Orange County.
+And before long we were boarding cattle boats and setting sail for Catalina, driving down to San Diego for multi-day trips into Mexican waters, all of which was uncharted terrain for this lifelong landsman.
+This, along with the fact that I was about to seal the deal on a brand new 20’ Center Console, is why I felt it prudent to bone up on my seamanship by enrolling in a 12 week boating safety course.

 In a letter addressed to me was the following postscript: